 DB: The COVID has clearly accelerated in organizations the adoption of digital transformation.
 They were forced to.
 But what do you think comes next for the enterprise?
 Are we in a period of consolidation as companies digest the change that occurred in 2020 or, or has it actually invigorated them to accelerate their change and is making them more willing to change?

 IM: I think firstly it's changed the mindset, but I think what we've seen in this period is phases.
 I don't think everyone jumps to originally, think about what I've just described.
 That was a tactical reaction.
 That wasn't a strategic decision, right?
 If you think about how a business normally adopts a piece of technology there is recognition that there's a need.
 There’s understanding of how much that need is and what we're willing to pay.
 What's the benefit we might get on it?
 What change evolved?
 There's a whole process that a business goes through.
 And then I'll go to market and they'll perhaps look at what's available.
 They might go, well, actually, let's use that as an example.
 Well look, there's lots of products as go-to-meeting.
-There's lots of different ways of these comms and bringing people together, or they all have different pros and cons video or not video.
+There are lots of different ways of these comms and bringing people together, or they all have different pros and cons video or not video.

 And then you draw a needs list up from looking at those vendors they'll then say, "Well, actually we’ve just seen this.
 They do."
 That's interesting.
 When thought about that needs list, there's our requirements.
 They'll put that out to, and I've seen this, and I'm sure you've seen this where you'll get bought into a beauty parade and there might be five.
 There might be - I've seen it where there's 25 or 30 vendors that are being looked at while they kick the tires to find out what's out there and they might shorten it down, that it’s not really a project, but you know that prolongs and it can go through and there can often be a six, nine-month project until which goes through a "We might have a need, let's do a little bit of reconnaissance.
 Let's get someone junior on our team.
 Let's get our graduate who's just joined to run this and implement and learn from it."